 Tips If Your Insurance is Being Canceled After You Did Not Do Repairs

-This article is part of a series meant to empower you on how to keep your insurance when your insurance company wants to cancel your policy.
-If your insurance company advises you they are going to cancel coverage or cancel your insurance policy because you didn't comply with a recommendation or do repairs, here's what you need to know to help protect your coverage.
+wning a home and keeping up with repairs can be challenging.
+30% of homeowners report having to do an emergency home project a year If your insurance company advises you they are going to cancel coverage or cancel your insurance policy because you didn't comply with a recommendation or do repairs, here's what you need to know to help protect your coverage.

 What Makes an Insurance Company Require Repairs on a Home?